ISO 27001 Annex A 5.30 ICT Readiness For Business Continuity

 Home / ISO 27001 Annex A Controls / ISO 27001 Annex A 5.30 ICT Readiness For Business Continuity

-I am Stuart Barker the ISO 27001 Ninja and this is ISO 27001 Annex A 5.30 ICT Readiness for Business Continuity.
+I am Stuart Barker, the ISO 27001 Ninja and author of the Ultimate ISO 27001 Toolkit.

-What is ISO 27001 Annex A 5.30 ICT Readiness For Business Continuity?
+What is ISO 27001 Annex A 5.30?

-ISO 27001 Annex A 5.30 ICT Readiness for Business Continuity is an ISO 27001 control that wants you to plan, maintain and test ICT readiness based on business continuity objectives and continuity requirements.
+ISO 27001 Annex A 5.30 ICT Readiness for Business Continuity is an ISO 27001 Annex A control that wants you to plan, maintain and test ICT readiness based on business continuity objectives and continuity requirements.

 The purpose of ISO 27001 Annex A 5.30 ICT Readiness for Business Continuity is to ensure the availability of the organisations information and other associated assets during disruption.